RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 Wow!
 Free DNS!!
 How does this work?

 It works like normal DNS pretty much.
-Step one when faced with a name and not an IP address is to look up the name in DNS.
+Step one, when faced with a name and not an IP address, is to look up the name in DNS.
 On Linux the /etc/resolv.conf file is where we find the address of the name server to use for name resolution:

 ```